cartermckinnon/aka/README.md

 Naive HTTP service for URL aliasing/redirecting.

 TinyURL-like services are generally annoying to use by requiring registration, consumption of ads, or over-complexity.
 This is a comparable service you can run yourself.
-It provides no persistent storage, a bare-bones feature set, and only basic authentication.
+It provides a bare-bones feature set, basic authentication, and optional, external storage in Redis.

 ### :warning: **Warning** :warning: